jeromel05/Project1/README.md

     - project1_description.pdf
     - data
     - scripts
           - src
           - utilities
-     - data
+          - plots

  The project to run is in the following path : /project1/scripts/src/project1.ipynib You can find all the requested regression methods in the path : /project1/scripts/utilities/implementations.py The other files in the folder utilities are all the functions we used to modularize the code in the project.
+ The plots folder contains all the savec plots produced by the project1 script.
+ The src folder contains all the main notebook where all the listed mehtods are used.